-This report on the Livengood project uses new data from 56 drill holes to update the resource estimate completed in March, 2010.
-In this update, the resource estimate was prepared by RI.
-Initial metallurgical and capital cost findings have been prepared by PCI, and geological and project information described by MRS. The resource estimate presented in this report is based on drill hole and surface data through May 31, 2010.
 Each author is a Qualified Person and is responsible for various sections of this report according to their expertise and contribution.
-Dr. Klipfel of MRS is responsible for all sections of this report except Sections 16 and 17 as well as compilation of information.
-Mr. Willian Pennstrom Jr. is solely responsible for section 16.
-Mr. Timothy Carew is solely responsible for section Section 17.
+Dr. Klipfel of MRS is responsible for all sections of this report except Sections 16, 17 and 18 as well as compilation of information.
+Mr. William Pennstrom Jr. is solely responsible for section 16.
+Mr. Timothy Carew is solely responsible for section 17.
+Section 18 information was developed jointly by Mr. Pennstrom, Mr de Klerk and Mr. Bell, of PCI, Cube and MTB respectively.
 Each author has contributed figures, tables, and portions of Section 1 based on their respective contributions to this report.

-The work presented here builds on and revises previous geologic, metallurgical and resource information reported in eight previous technical reports for the project (Klipfel, 2006; Klipfel and Giroux, 2008a; Klipfel, Giroux and Puchner 2008; Klipfel and Giroux, 2008b; Klipfel and Giroux, 2009; Klipfel, et al., 2009a; Klipfel, et al., 2009b; Klipfel, et al., 2010).
+The work presented here builds on and revises previous geologic, metallurgical and resource information reported in eight previous technical reports for the project (Klipfel, 2006; Klipfel and Giroux, 2008a; Klipfel, Giroux and Puchner 2008; Klipfel and Giroux, 2008b; Klipfel and Giroux, 2009; Klipfel, et al., 2009a; Klipfel, et al., 2009b; Klipfel, et al., 2010a; Klipfel, et al., 2010b).
 Gold assays and analyses of other elements along with geological, structural, engineering, and metallurgical data is from 434 holes drilled by ITH and previous explorers, including 50 RC holes and 5 diamond core holes drilled so far in 2010 as well as data from previous drilling programs.

-Information presented in this report is based on data provided to MRS, RI, and PCI by ITH as of May 31, 2010.
+Information presented in this report is based on data provided to MRS, RI, PCI, Cube and MTB by ITH as of August 31, 2010.
 Data generated prior to 2006 was provided to ITH by AngloGold Ashanti (U.S.A.)
 Exploration Inc. ("AGA").
 This report also relies on personal observations made by:

-- Paul Klipfel in the course of seven field visits. - Tim Carew in the course of three site visits and generation of modelling data from primary data provided by ITH. - Bill Pennstrom, who made one site visit to Livengood and one visit to Fort Knox to identify operating costs at that mine. - and on general geologic information available to the public through peer review journals as well as publications by the U.S. Geological Survey and agencies of the State of Alaska.
+• Paul Klipfel in the course of eight field visits.

+- Tim Carew in the course of three site visits and generation of modelling data from primary data provided by ITH. - Bill Pennstrom, who has made one site visit to Livengood and one visit to a local operating mine to identify operating costs at that mine, and has assembled the process capital estimates and the financial models. - Quinton de Klerk, who supervised and reviewed the pit optimization and production scheduling work. - John Bell, who reviewed the Capex and Opex cost estimates and assembled the Capital Expenditure Schedules.

+and on general geologic information available to the public through peer review journals as well as publications by the U.S. Geological Survey and agencies of the State of Alaska.